Sayyeah.com makes use of best practices to be accessible to folks of all kinds.

 7. Considerations

-In some instances, like the navigation bar, repeated links are used for increased keyboard usability
+In some instances, like the navigation bar, repeated links are used for increased keyboard usability.

-We have not considered specific cognitive disabilities.
+We have not considered some specific cognitive disabilities.

 We have not tested with Job Access With Speech (JAWS) or directly with any users of a specific disability.
 If you have feedback about the site or would like to do a walkthrough together, please contact us (see Contact for Support below).